 If you’re stuck in a low-paying or unrewarding job, a career change may be just a few classes away.
 Many college occupational programs can prepare you for an excellent salary and well-defined career ladder with plenty of advancement opportunities.
 Best of all, a college degree isn’t required.
 Often, a vocational certificate can open the door to a new career.
 Women are especially encouraged to investigate job training opportunities at Santiago Canyon College, because we are under-represented in technical, skilled, high-wage jobs.

-“Women represent approximately half of the U.S. workforce, yet they hold only around four percent of nontraditional jobs in fields such as public works, surveying, and water utility science,” said College President Juan Vázquez.
-“We’d like to change that.”
+“Although women make up almost half of the U.S. workforce, in the areas of public works, water utility science, and surveying, they hold only about four percent of the jobs,” said college president John Weispfenning.
+“SCC can prepare women for these well-paying fields.”
 These careers offer job security, benefits, advancement opportunities, and salaries of around 150 percent more than traditional women’s careers.
 Add it up over a lifetime of work, and that’s almost $1 million.

 Fields such as public works, water utility science, and surveying are all experiencing large numbers of Baby Boomer retirements.
 These areas are essential to serving California’s growing population and the need for roads, construction and public utilities.
 Employers are scrambling to find enough trained workers to fill entry-level jobs.